 Flexibility and Patience

 Flexibility and patience come with the territory in the field of ABA.
 If you don’t have those two qualities, it’s impossible to do the job.
 What was incredible to see was the flexibility and patience from someone outside the field of ABA.
 Our photographer, Carl Schmidt from Federal Hill Photography was very accommodating and he also seemed to have fun with the kids and found different approaches to all of our children.
 He had some children sit, some children stood, some had candid shots, and some looked right at the camera.
 But at the end of the day, all of them had smiles on their faces!

 A Rewarding Day

 Picture Day took a village.
 This day would not have been possible without our amazing clinicians, who always go above and beyond for our families and children.
-It wouldn’t have been possible without our dedicated leader, Amy Atwell.
 It also wouldn’t have been possible without our wonderful photographer, who took a chance when no one else would, to go outside his comfort zone.
 Thank you all for your commitment to compassionate care and the ability for us to use the tools available through ABA to put a smile on our children’s faces.
 At the end of the day, those smiles are just as precious to us as they are to the families that we did this for from the beginning.